totem-tech/documentation/docs/jobs.md

 # Careers

-Current jobs available at Totem Live Accounting:
+These are the current jobs available at Totem Live Accounting.
+To apply olease send your current CV with a motivational text to

 ## Administrative Roles